-'Tis the 2012-2013 season of The Nutcracker, A Christmas Carol, caroling concerts and other holiday shows in San Francisco.
+'Tis the 2013 season of The Nutcracker, A Christmas Carol, caroling concerts and other holiday shows in San Francisco.
 Since this is the Bay Area, we get productions faithful to the originals as well as zany spin-offs, which are listed in chronological order below.
 If you're on a budget, be sure to check our Free Christmas and Holiday Events guide.
-Nearly all of the holiday offerings in that guide and below are suitable for kids.
+Nearly all of the offerings in that guide and below are suitable for kids.

 ODC/Dance’s adaptation of the Margery Williams classic about a child’s toy rabbit that becomes real.
 The tale of love, hope and loyalty moves even cynical adults.

 At Yerba Buena Center for the Arts, 701 Mission St., San Francisco.
-Tickets $15 and up.
+Tickets $20-75.

 Scrooge (and any humbugs in the audience) learns important lessons from the Christmas ghosts and Tiny Tim, in Dickens’ immortal story.

 American Conservatory Theater, 415 Geary St., San Francisco 94102.
-Tickets $25-170.
+Tickets $20-150.

-Mark Foehringer Dance Project|SF performs a Nutcracker catered to kids: Packed with action (the musicians, for instance, join the dance scenes).
+Mark Foehringer Dance Project|SF performs a Nutcracker catered to kids (over age 2): Packed with action and live music.
 Condensed to 50 minutes.
-Afterward, the dancers meet the audience for pictures and autographs.
+All performances are matinees.
+Afterward, the cast meets the audience for pictures.

 San Francisco Ballet has special claim to the magical Christmastime ballet that's produced in cities nationwide: It was the first company to dance Nutcracker in America, in 1944.
 Artistic director Helgi Tomasson's production is set in San Francisco in 1915.

-At War Memorial Opera House, 301 Van Ness Ave.
-Tickets $20-325.
+At War Memorial Opera House, 301 Van Ness Ave., San Francisco 94102.
+Tickets $25-315.